Copyright 1994 - 2018 Bill's Bible Basics

 Luke 14:33, KJV

 So as the Apostle Paul states, we each need to cast off the dead weights which drag us down -- meaning our own sins -- so that we can fight together against our common enemy, and run the race together as well.
 We need to forsake all, as Jesus says.
-Maybe we think that we have forsaken all because we've given up family members and certain friends who don't accept our faith; and perhaps we have obtained the victory over a few bad habits as well; but until we have forsaken our pride, and our self-righteous attitude, or whatever other sins are holding us back from serving the Lord with our whole heart, then we truly have not forsaken all, and it may yet hinder us in the future.
+Maybe we think that we have forsaken all because we've given up family members and certain friends who don't accept our faith.
+Perhaps we have even obtained the victory over a few bad habits as well.
+But until we have forsaken our pride, and our self-righteous attitude, or whatever other sins are holding us back from serving the Lord with our whole heart, then we truly have not forsaken all, and it may yet hinder us in the future.

 In his Epistle to the Philippians, Paul also says "forgetting those things which are behind, and reaching forth unto those things which are before".
 We can't continue to dwell on past sins and past mistakes, or we will never get anywhere.
-Satan would just love to see us spend the rest of our mortal lives living in remorse over our past failures, but we must resist the temptation to do this.
+Satan would just love to see us spend the rest of our mortal lives living in remorse over our past failures.
+However, we must resist the temptation to do this.
 In fact, we shouldn't even dwell on past victories either.
 Gloating about the past is just as futile as having remorse over the past.
-The past is the past, and there is nothing that we can do to change it, whether it was bad or good, so let's do as Paul advises us to do, and be forward-thinking Christians.
-Let's keep our eyes on the prize that's ahead.
+The past is the past, and there is nothing that we can do to change it, whether it was bad or good.
+So let's do as Paul advises us to do, and be forward-thinking Christians.
+Let's keep our eyes on the prize that is ahead.

 Earlier, we discussed the great cloud of witnesses.
 I wonder.
 Is it possible that in addition to cheering us on, this great cloud of witnesses wishes to assist during our time of need?
 They obviously realize that we could use their help, and that it is difficult for us to fight the battle alone here in the physical realm.
 As it turns out, and as the Bible makes very clear, the Spirit World isn't just populated by all of God's Saints of the past.
 We are told that it is also in that place where Archangels, Cherubims, Seraphims, lower Angels and other magnificent creatures dwell.
 Furthermore, it is likewise the headquarters of God's Heavenly Host.
 As I point out in other articles, in the Bible, the word "host" is often used to mean an army, and that's precisely what it means in this particular case.
 Having said that, please enjoy the following wonderful verses which describe a few Divine Interventions in the past, where the Heavenly Host has assisted humanity: